MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/comp.md

 ---
 title: comp
-description: Reference topic for the comp command, which compares the contents of two files or sets of files byte-by-byte. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the comp command, which compares the contents of two files or sets of files byte-by-byte. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article